My dad would have been 97 today.

 On warm summer evenings, Dad would get a folding chair and sit between the house and the willow tree, where it was always shady.
-But after few minutes, he’d go in the basement and get a ball, a bat and a couple baseball gloves, and yell upstairs for Ed, Jim and me to come out.
+But after few minutes, he’d go in the basement to get a ball, a bat and a couple baseball gloves, and then yell upstairs for Ed, Jim and me to come out.

 By the time the sun got low, Dad was the only one left outside.
 And as the air cooled and the shadows faded, Dad, in a pair of erstwhile dress slacks, a T-shirt and a decaying black cap with the orange Bessemer logo above the visor, stood at the basement door.
 He had outlasted the younger generation, and he had outlasted the sun, and now, with a glove in one hand and a bat in the other, he was reluctant to call it a day.